How much is the State Pension?

 You need to apply for the State Pension – it doesn’t arrive automatically.
 You should receive a letter four months before you reach State Pension age.

 You’ll need this letter to complete your claim.
-If you don’t receive the letter, contact the pensions claim line.
-To apply, you need to fill in form BR1.
+If you don’t receive the letter, call the State Pensions claim line below.
+To apply, you need to either fill out the printable form BR1 or apply online.

 Fill out an interactive form online: